Doomfang3/ironlauncher-ejs/README.md

 <br>

-- :arrow_down: This will result in an Express application with handlebars setup with basic authentication set up for you:
+- :arrow_down: This will result in an Express application with Ejs setup with basic authentication set up for you:

 ```sh
 npx ironlauncher new-app --auth